 If you are already trained to belay with a gri-gri belay device, you don’t need to take a class.
 You simply need to pass our belay test in which you demonstrate proficiency in belaying/lowering to our CRG staff.

-Both the Basic Introductory Lesson and the Belay Test are offered free of charge on your first visit to the gym.
+Both the Basic Introductory Lesson and the Belay Test are offered free of charge.

 Basic Introductory Lesson for First-time Climbers